fundamentalvision/fundamentalvision.github.io/research/basic_perception.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Foundation Model for Visual Perception

 Object detection and recognition are the basic problems of visual perception.
-We focus on designing vision backbones and object detection models to solve these problems and extending them to universal and large-scale foundation models for general perception tasks.
+We focus on designing vision backbones and object detection models to solve these problems and extending them to generic and large-scale foundation models for general perception tasks.

 ## Representative work: